Norwegian Porridge, aka Risengrynsgrøt, is a one-pot rice meal prepared and enjoyed on Christmas day in the Scandinavian regions in Europe.

 Jump to:

-The Norwegians Porridge is a common lunch dish on Christmas day in the scandinavian countries.
+The Norwegians Porridge is a common lunch dish on Christmas day in the Scandinavian countries.

 They call this milk rice porridge Risengrynsgrøt in Norway and Risengrøt in Denmark.

-Apparently this rice porridge is common under another name in Sweden, Finland and Iceland as well.
+It turns out this rice porridge is common under another name in Sweden, Finland, and Iceland as well.
+I can't confirm this as Norwegians mentioned Denmark as another country.

 So, while we just call it a Norwegian Porridge, this rice pudding actually belongs to a many people in the Scandinavian region.